 Congratulations!
 You’ve accepted your offer and now it’s time to plan your start at Brock.

 Below, you will find important information to help you prepare for your virtual arrival.
-All Spring/Summer 2020 courses and weekly engagement opportunities with the Brock community will be offered online.
+All Fall 2020 courses, webinars, workshops, appointments, and weekly engagement opportunities with the Brock community will be offered online.
 Should you have any questions about your transition, or any inquiries about the information provided, please don’t hesitate to contact our office.

 Our Study permit and visa webpage provides you with general information on essential immigration documents.

 - Applying for a co-op work permit alongside the study permit application, if you are admitted into a co-op program